 We are very proud of the progress our children make across our school.
-The journey of learning means that the vast majority of children make expected progress in Reading, Writing and Maths and we have an increasing percentage of children making more than expected progress in the three core subjects.
+The journey of learning means that the majority of children reach the expected standard in Reading, Writing and Maths at the end of Key Stage 1 and 2.
+We also have an increasing percentage of children achieving a high score (HS) or greater depth (GD) in the three core subjects.
 This is a fantastic result for everyone at Esh Winning Primary School.

 |WRITING TA||% Exp+||70%|